boardgameio/boardgame.io/docs/documentation/turn-order.md

 ##### RESET

-This is similar to `DEFAULT`, but instead of continuing from the previous position at the beginning of a phase, it will always start from `0`.
+This is similar to `DEFAULT`, but instead of incrementing the previous position at the beginning of a phase, it will always start from `0`.

+##### CONTINUE

+This is also similar to `DEFAULT`, but instead of incrementing the previous position at the beginning of a phase, it will start with the player who ended the previous phase.

 ##### ONCE